-Have you ever wondered about the importance of content when marketing a product or idea?
+Have you ever wondered about the importance of content when marketing a product or an idea?
 Good content means good marketing.
-And good content is that which helps build the image of your brand, gain trust and engage the consumers.
+And good content is that which helps build the image of your brand, gain trust and engage consumers.
 Achieving all of that through your content is far more difficult than you think.
-In this article, we will raise and answer questions about what can be considered good content marketing.
-We will examine how you can create such a content that takes your brand where you want it to be – To a whole new level!
+In this article, we will answer questions about what is considered to be good content marketing.
+We will examine how you can create content that takes your brand where you want it to be – to a whole new level!

 Engagement is a Precursor to the Goal

-When you talk about creating content, expectedly the main purpose would be engagement.
-Suppose you start a blog.
-Now why did you start a blog?
-The simple answer is to engage people.
-It should be considered as a first step towards your goal and not the main goal.
-And truly speaking, engagement is not all that difficult either.
-In this day and age, you can engage thousands of people by just a 140 characters long tweet.
+When you talk about creating content, as expected, the main purpose for it would be engagement.
+Suppose you start a blog, engaging people is your first priority.
+It should be considered as a first step towards your goal.
+Luckily, engagement is not all that difficult.
+In this day and age, you can engage thousands of people with just a tweet.

 And this is where the problem arises.
 Some people start considering engagement as an all-important Key Performance Indicator.
 It is not possible to measure success through engagement as it is not a tangible measure.
 The following quote from Google’s Digital Marketing evangelist, Avinash Kaushik, will help you make more sense of this notion: